sowbug/happynine/README.md

 The root master key's xprv is used to generate master keys for *accounts*.
 A BIP 0032 account is what people usually think of as a Bitcoin wallet.
 It's a long (2.1 billion) chain of Bitcoin *addresses*.
 If you have an account's xprv, you can generate the account's chain of Bitcoin addresses and keys.
 If you have the account's xpub, you can generate only its addresses.

 The simplest BIP 0032 use case is one account, one user.
 Generate the root master key and use it to derive account zero.
 Use that single chain of addresses as the user's wallet.
-As of today, this is the use case that Happynine supports.

-A more interesting use case that Happynine will soon support: one family of parents Alice and Bob with kids Carol, Dan, and Eve.
+A more interesting use case that Happynine partially supports: one family of parents Alice and Bob with kids Carol, Dan, and Eve.
 The parents generate the root master key and back up the xprv (for example by printing it out, putting a paper copy in a safe deposit box at a bank, and giving another paper copy to the trusted family attorney).
 Using the root master key, the parents generate many accounts: a **spending** account for each of the five people in the family, a joint spending account for the parents, and a **savings** account for each kid.
 That's a total of nine accounts.

 Mom and Dad distribute the account master keys as follows: